 You can be on TESAS when entering a teachers’ college with a GPA above the threshold, yet if you do not maintain it in your first year, you’ll have to go by as a self-sponsored student.

-So, it is important to get a GPA above 2.0 and perform consistently across all your subject in Grade 12 if you want to study at a teachers’ college in PNG.
+So, it is important to get a GPA above 2.0 and perform consistently across all your subjects in Grade 12 if you want to study at a teachers’ college in PNG.

 How to apply to a teacher’s college as a school leaver?

 Applying to a teacher’s college as a Grade 12 school leaver is easy.
 You’ll have to do that at your school with the help of your teacher through the http://apply.dherst.gov.pg login portal.

 Your school’s deputy academic and class patron will assist you in making your choices.

 A top tip here is to make teachers’ college your first choice if you want to be a teacher in PNG.

 How to apply to a teacher’s college as a non-school leaver?